fairdataihub/SODA-for-SPARC-Docs/docs/getting-started/organize-and-submit-sparc-datasets-with-soda.md

 ## Prepare and submit SPARC datasets with SODA

 The typical process for submitting your SPARC dataset consists of organizing your data according to the SPARC Data Structure (SDS), adding metadata files, uploading everything on the [Pennsieve data platform](https://app.pennsieve.io/) where more metadata needs to be added, and finally sharing the dataset with the SPARC Curation Team who will review it for compliance.
 Once approved by the Curation Team, you will have to share your dataset as embargoed dataset and it will become accessible to all members of the SPARC Consortium through Pennsieve.
-Once the embargo period is over (one year after initial upload or after publication of related manuscript(s), wichever comes first), you will have to publish your dataset and it will then become accessible publicly through the [SPARC Data Portal](https://sparc.science/).
+Once the embargo period is over (one year after initial upload or after publication of related manuscript(s), whichever comes first), you will have to publish your dataset and it will then become accessible publicly through the [SPARC Data Portal](https://sparc.science/).

 We describe below the suggested workflow for preparing and submitting your SPARC datasets with SODA.
 All these steps are mandatory (unless marked otherwise) if you wish to satisfy the SPARC requirements.